Rough Wooing: From Solway Moss to Ancrum

-In Scotland civil war ensued with the Regent opposed by the Douglas faction in the east and Matthew Stewart, 4th Earl of Lennox in the west, with a Battle at Glasgow.
-The Scots also faced the anger of Henry VIII, after the Parliament of Scotland renounced the Treaty of Greenwich in December 1543.
+The French-leaning faction of Cardinal Beaton met at Linlithgow in July 1543 to oppose Regent Arran, and signed the "Secret Bond" against the marriage.
+Mary and her mother, Mary of Guise, moved from Linlithgow Palace to the security of Stirling Castle.
+Regent Arran celebrated the Treaty of Greenwich at Holyrood Abbey on 25 August 1543.
+A kind of civil war continued with the Regent opposed by the Douglas faction in the east and Matthew Stewart, 4th Earl of Lennox in the west, with a Battle at Glasgow.

+The Scots faced the anger of Henry VIII, after the Parliament of Scotland renounced the Treaty of Greenwich in December 1543.
 Five days later, on 20 December, war was declared in Edinburgh by the messenger Henry Ray, Berwick Pursuivant.
 Henry VIII released some Scottish noblemen who had been captured at the Battle of Solway Moss on licence, hoping they would build consensus for the royal marriage.
 In March 1544, Henry sent Richmond Herald to the Privy Council of Scotland to demand their return.

 Major hostilities began with an attack on Edinburgh on 3 May 1544, led by the Earl of Hertford and Viscount Lisle.
 Hertford had instructions to burn Edinburgh and issue Henry's proclamation of 24 March 1544, which laid the blame on Cardinal Beaton's "sinister enticement" of Regent Arran.
 Hertford considered establishing an English garrison at Leith but the English Privy Council vetoed this plan.
 Henry VIII also asked him to destroy St Andrews, but Hertford pointed out the extra distance would be troublesome.
 After burning St Monans on the north side of the Firth of Forth and taking fishing boats for landing-craft, the English army landed at Granton, then occupied Leith.
 Hertford parleyed with Adam Otterburn, the Provost of Edinburgh, but he had been instructed not to make terms or accept a surrender.
 The next day the troops entered Edinburgh's Canongate, and set the city on fire.
 Edinburgh Castle was defended by cannon fire commanding the Royal Mile.
 Hertford decided not to lay siege but thoroughly burn the city.
 According to the English contemporary account, all the houses within the suburbs and city walls were burnt including Holyroodhouse and the Abbey.
 The English ships at Leith were loaded with looted goods and sailed with the captured Unicorn and Salamander.
 The army returned to England by land, burning towns and villages along the way.